Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/quickstart.md

 ```

-then use `<ngx-dynamic-hooks` like you would any other component of your module.

 ## Next steps

 Please note that the above is a minimal example and that there are plenty more features and options available to you.
 You can read about them on the next pages: